 - SQL SERVER – Disable Guest Account – Serious Security Issue

 - SQL SERVER – Force Removing User from Database – Fix: Error: Could not drop login ‘test’ as the user is currently logged in.

 - SQL SERVER – Detecting guest User Permissions – guest User Access Status

 One of the advices which I gave in all the three blog posts was: Disable the guest user in the user-created database.
-Additionally, I have mentioned that one should let the user account become enabled in MSDB database.
-I got many questions asking if there is any specific reason why this should be kept enabled, questions like, “What is the reason that MSDB database needs guest user?”
+Additionally, I have mentioned that one should let the user account become enabled in the MSDB database.
+I got many questions asking if there is any specific reason why this should be kept enabled, questions like, “What is the reason that the MSDB database needs guest user?”
 Honestly, I did not know that the concept of the guest user will create so much interest in the readers.
 So now let’s turn this blog post into questions and answers format.